Comfort essentials for the RV life: My top gear picks

 These fans are reversible and can be used in the rain.
 As an added benefit, if you forget to close the vent before travel, you’re good to go because it comes with a shield.

 It should be noted that you might get some occasional drops coming through.
 But, it’s a great way to pull in some fresh air or pull out some hot air at night.
 However, in the heat of the day, I’ve found they simply aren’t that effective.
 I only use it as soon as the sun has dropped.
+If you’re wondering how to stay cool while boondocking, fans are a great help.

 Five-gallon buckets